Avaray/lora-keywords-finder/README.md

 ![Image of extension lora-keywords-finder](/public/image_of_extension.jpg "Image of extension lora-keywords-finder")

-This Extension lets you easily find trained words, example images, and metadata for your local [LoRA](https://en.wikipedia.org/wiki/LoRA_(machine_learning)) models by querying the [CivitAI API](https://developer.civitai.com/docs/api/public-rest).
+This Extension lets you easily find trained keywords, example images, and metadata for your local [LoRA](https://en.wikipedia.org/wiki/LoRA_(machine_learning)) models by querying the [CivitAI API](https://developer.civitai.com/docs/api/public-rest).

 Primarily created for [Forge Neo](https://github.com/Haoming02/sd-webui-forge-classic/tree/neo), it also should work with other UIs based on [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).